Cape Town had been high on my list of places to visit for years. There are so many great things to do and see there.

 For the eight days I was in Cape Town the Westin hotel served as my home.
 Although there were a couple of issues that will be covered below, on the whole I think this was a very good hotel.

-Other posts about my Cape Town adventures:
+Other posts about adventures in and around Cape Town:

 SPG Platinum Benefits